3.12. Composition of relations

 of the natural order on {0,1}).

-Now all S⊂℘(E) appear that way with
+Now the inclusion order on any S⊂℘(E) appears that way with

 {(A,x)∈S×E|x∈A}.